 You can also obtain a competitive edge for the college admission process through advanced tutorials on application preparation, persuasive writing, leadership development, interview skills, and the opportunity to meet directly with college admission counselors.

-- Students in 9th, 10th, or 11th grade who show leadership potential and a desire for community service
+- Students entering 9th, 10th, or 11th grade who show leadership potential

 Want to Know More About SLiPP?